Watt's linkage

-A Watt's linkage is a type of mechanical linkage invented by James Watt in which the central moving point of the linkage is constrained to travel a nearly straight path.
+A Watt's linkage is a type of mechanical linkage, invented by James Watt, in which the central moving point of the linkage is constrained to travel a nearly straight path.
 Watt described the linkage in his patent specification of 1784 for the Watt steam engine.

-Today it is used in automobile suspensions, where it is key to a suspension's kinematics, i.e., its motion properties, constraining the vehicle axle's movement to nearly vertical travel while also limiting horizontal motion.
+Today it is used in automobile suspensions, where it is key to a suspension's kinematics, i.e., its motion properties, constraining the vehicle axle's movement to nearly vertical travel, limiting horizontal motion.

 Description

 Watt's linkage consists of three bars bolted together in a chain.
 The chain of bars consists of two end bars and a middle bar.
 The middle bar is bolted at each of its ends to one of the ends of each outer bar.
 The two outer bars are of equal length, and are longer than the middle bar.
 The three bars can pivot around the two bolts.
 The outer endpoints of the long bars are fixed in place relative to each other, but otherwise the three bars are free to pivot around the two joints where they meet.

 In linkage analysis, there is an imaginary fixed-length bar connecting the outer endpoints.
 Thus, Watt's linkage is an example of a four-bar linkage.